SagarMeisheri/handson.ai/README.md

-# 🎯 HandsOn.AI - Job Match Analyzer
+# 🚀 HandsOn.AI - Job Search & Project Recommendations

+An AI-powered Streamlit application with two powerful modes:
+1. **Job Search** - Browse jobs from multiple job boards and get AI-generated project recommendations for any role
-An AI-powered Streamlit application that analyzes your resume against job descriptions and generates 5 personalized hands-on projects to help you prepare for your target role.
+2. **Resume Analyzer** - Upload your resume and job description to get personalized hands-on projects

 ## 📸 Screenshots